spectrum-health-systems/MAWSC/README.md

   [DEVELOPMENT](#development)<br>
   [ADDITIONAL INFORMATION](#additional-information)<br>

+***

 # ABOUT

 MAWS Commander (MAWSC) is a command-line interface for the [**MyAvatar Web Service (MAWS)**](https://github.com/spectrum-health-systems/MAWS), although it can be used to help maintain any custom web service for myAvatar™.

+Testing web services is a tedious process that is prone to error, so I created MAWSC to take the human element out of the equation.
+The result is a deployment process that is faster, safer, and easily repeatable.

 ### Features